 The preparation to show a 70mm film can be quite involving especially if the stopping position of the variable screen masking had to be adjusted.
 Early showings of these non-standard 1,85:1 70mm prints did create a new audio problem when the black side masking on the screen was moved inwards to match the new width of the picture.
 The outer pair of loudspeakers behind the screen were partly covered, changing the level and character of the sound.
 In the effected theatres the heavy masking material had to be replaced by a lighter weight type with lower sound absorption.
 The attenuation is now about 1/2 dB. and no longer considered a problem.

 |There was situation peculiar to Britain which favored the use of 70mm prints.
 The "British Quota" continued to apply until the late 1970s and the fact that 70mm prints were exempt from the regulations was often the deciding factor to "blow-up" a film to 70mm.
 One of the last examples was "A Bridge Too Far", when a 70mm print was specially made and substituted for the original 35mm copy to allow the extended-run to continue at the Odeon, Marble Arch.|

 An opportunity to restore the full 2.2:1 aspect ratio has come about with the revival of 35mm non-anamorphic full-frame photographing.
 This method opens out the picture into the normal sound track area to use the full width between the perforations.
 This enlarged negative image is composed to allow a number of different print formats to be extracted by optical printing.

 This idea is not new, it formed the basis of Superscope (RKO-Scope) in the 1950s.
-This process enlarged and "squeezed" a portion of the negative to produce 35mm anamorphic prints in two aspect ratios, 2:1 (sides masked) or compatible 2.35:l.
+This process enlarged and "squeezed" a portion of the negative to produce 35mm anamorphic prints in two aspect ratios, 2:1 (sides masked) or compatible 2.35:1.

 The process re-appeared in the 1970s as the Russian "Universal Frame" which now offered the added option of 70mm prints.
 Full-frame photography made news again in 1984, when it was used to film "Greystoke the Legend of Tarzan - Lord of the Apes" with the negative being used to make 35mm anamorphic and 70mm (standard 2.2:1) prints.
 The optical printing work was carried out by Technicolor who gave the process the new name of Super-Techniscope.

 The method has been used again for other productions including, "Babe", "A Chorus Line" and "Absolute Beginners", with the process also being known as System 35 or Super 35.
 Films shot in this full frame process, have been successfully blown up to full-frame 70mm, including: "Top Gun", "Howards End", "The Abyss" and "Titanic".

 Threats to 70mm